stele95/AMD-Single-GPU-Passthrough/README.md

 3) Now you should be good to turn on your VM!
 On Windows drivers will auto install.

-### Exporting your ROM (Mandatory for 7900XTX, optional for older GPUs if the VM is not starting or shutting down properly)
+### Export GPU ROM (Mandatory for 7900XTX, optional for older GPUs if the VM is not starting or shutting down properly)

 The best way is to extract it from Windows using GPU-Z and copy that file to ``/var/lib/libvirt/vbios/``.
 In case you don't have access to Windows installation, try the following steps: